-- Games-time wellbeing: we will explore how we can support a focus on wellbeing at the time of the Games, using Birmingham 2022 as a positive national moment.
+We will explore how we can support a focus on wellbeing at the time of the Games, using Birmingham 2022 as a positive national moment.

-- Workplace wellbeing: supporting the mental health and wellbeing of those who work on, or are involved in, the Games including:
+Supporting the mental health and wellbeing of those who work on, or are involved in, the Games including:

 - Mental health awareness training for Games-time volunteers.

 - Support the Games workforce’s wellbeing at work and positioning mental health first aid as equally important as physical first aid.

 - Supporting Mental Health in Construction workers, highlighting mental health challenges and encouraging simple steps to improve wellbeing.